Citrine Quartz Formation

-Is Citrine Quartz Man-Made?
+Is Quartz Man-Made?

 Brazil mines are responsible for much of the yellow citrine in the marketplace.
 It is often called the money stone due to the popularly held belief in its property to manifest abundance and wellness.

-Natural citrine commonly comes to us directly from nature (this form of citrine often possesses a gentle translucent quality).
+Natural crystals commonly comes to us directly from nature (this form of citrine often possesses a gentle translucent quality).
 The geothermal cooking in Mother Natures terrestrial kitchen produces a citrine that displays its gentle mellow sunshine color.

 Alternatively, a variety of manually-produced citrine starts its life quite differently.
 Derived from its original purple genesis, this version of of the gemstone is based on a purple amethyst mineral matrix, which is later enhanced by heat, to gain the vibrant amber hue of its ultimate classification.